sjsu-library/unionist/_items/unionist--text-0397.md

   effect their purposes, that they resort to brute force?&nbsp; We<br>  think so.
   Let the intelligent and candid judge.—<br>  <em>Brooklyn Unionist.</em></p><p align="center"></p>
 scholarlyNotes: I've placed this at July 24 issue
-commentary: The riots in New York City directly affected many of the students at the Canterbury Female Academy
+commentary: 'The riots in New York City directly affected many of the students at the Canterbury Female Academy.
+Black churches, Black businesses, and white abolitionists were attacked viciously.
+Numerous ebndorsers of the Canterbury Female Academy were singled out, most notably Peter Williams Jr. and Arthur Tappan.
+For an interesting discovery about these riots, see https://blog.mcny.org/2012/04/03/the-abolitionist-riots-of-1834/ '
 relatedPeople: James Watson Webb; William Leete Stone
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0271
 relatedText:
 relatedTextIssue:
 filename: